katlyn/animism/README.md

     - [ ] Post-execution - after command execution finishes

 ## Documentation
-Documentation is build automatically from the main brain and is published at [https://katlyn.dev/animism](https://katlyn.dev/animism).
+Documentation is built automatically from the main brain and is published at [https://katlyn.dev/animism](https://katlyn.dev/animism).